 Installation

-As the foundation of the building nears completion, a deep trench is dug alongside the footings on the exterior of the home.
+Digging a deep trench around the foundation footings on the exterior of the home and laying perforated drain tile in the trench.
 The pipe is then placed in the trench and covered with a minimum of ½ – ¾ inch washed gravel.
 This is done to avoid blockages that might put the system out of service.

 While the same process of exterior drain tile installation can be followed on older homes, it involves digging up the foundation walls of the home and removing pathways, trees, and decking.
 It is an expensive and disruptive process that does not guarantee protection for more than 10 years.

-The other potion is internal installation, which involves retrofitting the system in the basement.
+For older homes with existing water issues, an interior drain tile system is often a better option.
 The first thing that needs to be done is for the basement to be completely stripped down and emptied.
 If the basement has been finished, flooring and sheetrock will need to be stripped out along the bottom of the walls.
 Any furniture and cabinets must also be removed.
 Then, cover everything in the room with a plastic sheet.

 A jackhammer will be used to dig a perimeter trench and sump pit into the concrete foundation and the ground below it.
 The pipe is laid so the groundwater runs into the sump pit, from where it is discharged to the outside by the sump pump via a discharge pipe.